-1.Introduction
+Introduction

 Due to difficult conditions of life in the recent years (Bao et al., 2020), serious health threats have been emerged (Williams et al., 2020).
 Such conditions have affected the global financial system, governments, and societies (Li et al., 2020; Yoosefi Lebni et al., 2021).
-In addition, the new virus has affected various aspects of life including mental health (Nobles et al., 2020), willingness to suicide (Gunnel et al., 2020), sleep disorders (Altena et al., 2020), quality of life (Mattioli & Puvianiand, 2020) and anger level (Giubilini et al., 2018).
-These consequences are mostly rooted in the fact that most countries have utilized quarantine as a way to prevent the transmission of the disease (Mattioli & Puvianiand, 2020) a previously-proved successful strategy in preventing the spread of SARS (Giubilini et al., 2018).
-However, it should be noted that in earlier pandemics, quarantine had been associated with several bad repercussions such as isolation from friends and relatives, freedom loss, suicide desire, rage, anger, and (Giubilini et al., 2018).
+In addition, the new virus has affected various aspects of life including mental health (Nobles et al., 2020), willingness to suicide (Gunnel et al., 2020), sleep disorders and domestic violence (Altena et al., 2020), quality of life (Mattioli & Puvianiand, 2020) and anger level (Giubilini et al., 2018).
+These consequences are mostly rooted in the fact that most countries have utilized quarantine as a way to prevent the transmission of the disease (Mattioli & Puvianiand, 2020) a previously proved successful strategy in preventing the spread of SARS (Giubilini et al., 2018).
+However, it should be noted that in earlier pandemics, quarantine had been associated with several negative repercussions such as isolation from friends and relatives, freedom loss, suicide desire, rage, anger, and domestic violence (Giubilini et al., 2018).
 As proved in a recent study by Williams et al. (2020), British individuals have been remarkably affected in a negative way by quarantine in different dimensions such as mental health and overall well-being, particularly among low socio-economic people.
 Furthermore, the limitations in social relationships, income, and energy, as well as fluctuations in the ordinary and routine style of life, have led to psychological and emotional difficulties in people (Williams et al., 2020).

-As proved in the previous research, such crises affect house wives, as a vulnerable group in society; this can be attributed to the lack of access to resources, socio-cultural constraints, and the adverse effect of gender inequalities in society, among other potential reasons (Ruwanpura, 2008).
+As proved in the previous research, such crises affect housewives, as a vulnerable group in society; this can be attributed to the lack of access to resources, socio-cultural constraints, and the adverse effect of gender inequalities in society, among other potential reasons (Ruwanpura, 2008).
 Apparently, males and females have not been equally affected by the crises (Mantovani, 2020) which have led to women' facing gender inequity, increased responsibilities at their home, and added role as caregivers in their families (Mantovani, 2020).
-This has led to dominant changes in lifestyles of them.
-As found in some studies, , marital conflicts, family conflicts, anger, fear, stress, depression, and anxiety and other negative emotions have been increased (Zhang et al., 2020).
+This has led to dominant changes in their lifestyles of them.
+As found in some studies, domestic violence, marital conflicts, family conflicts, anger, fear, stress, depression, anxiety, and other negative emotions have been increased (Zhang et al., 2020).

-A general trend found in some studies in the context of Iran (Abrar, 2010), an Iranian house wives comprise one of the largest group of users of virtual space in its different forms including social networks, virtual groups, etc. Many Iranian households, regardless of their socio-economic class, are provided with cell phones as a tool of using the virtual space.
-In fact, the ample functional utilities of cell phones as a tool of voice chat, text chat, email, video and image transmission has turned it into a very famous and an effective means for social participation and mobilization.
-Maybe, this is why the number of cell phone users has increased dramatically during the last decade in Iran (Abrar, 2010).
+For instance, Zhang et al. (2020) found that recently, domestic violence has increased by 20% in Cyprus.
+Moreover, in the same study, higher percentages of domestic violence and anger have been revealed as prevalent problems in families.
+Moreover, as a general trend found in some studies in the context of Iran (Abrar, 2010), Iranian housewives comprise one of the largest groups of users of virtual space in its different forms including social networks, virtual groups, etc. Many Iranian households are provided with cell phones as a tool for using virtual space.
+In fact, the ample functional utilities of cell phones as a tool for voice chat, text chat, email, video, and image transmission has turned it into a very famous and effective means for social engagement and mobilization.
+Maybe, this is why the number of users of cell phones has increased dramatically in the last decade in Iran (Abrar, 2010).